ezSan/ezSan/README.md

 <h1 align="center"> Hi👋, I’m Ezequiel Sánchez </h1>
 - I'm a FrontEnd Developer from Argentina with a proactive attitude and the ability to propose alternative Web development solutions adjusted to the needs of the current market, generating added value for customers.
-With experience working with teams on different projects.
+With experience working with teams on different projects.<br></br>
+- My goal is to keep on growing professionally within the sector of IT and develop further my knowledge and skills.

 <h3>- Lenguajes and tools:</h3>
 <p>